1. Build Team Trust

 3. Show Courage during Complex Situations

 The world is changing.
-Don’t be afraid to have a little courage and try new strategies, tools, or take a few risks.
-If you work with subject matter experts on your team, be sure to ask for their perspectives or opinions.
+Don’t be afraid to have a little courage and try new strategies, tools, or take risks.
+If you work with subject matter experts on your team, ask for their perspectives or opinions.
 There’s a reason you hired them, right?

 They’re there to support you and help you make the best decisions possible in terms of your industry, its best practices, and your clients.
 Don’t be afraid to ask for advice!